This document is intended to be a rough guide to assist sysops with getting the door game Yankee Trader running on their BBSes.

-Under modern BBS software (e.g.: Synchronet) on modern Windows systems, YT crashes most typically comes in the form of:
+Under modern BBS software (e.g.: Synchronet) on modern systems, YT crashes most typically come in the form of:

 Either scenario can result in the user having to hang-up on the BBS while in-game.

-FOSSIL drivers simply cannot run the game very long, if at all.
-The reason why is unclear.
-Take the time to read through the YTSYSOP.DOC file that comes with the door.
-In the section labeled "Problems?" the author makes it clear that he struggled with the door crashing seemingly randomly for no apparent reason even on DOS computers in 1990.
+FOSSIL drivers cannot run the game very long, if at all.
+In the section labeled "Problems?" of YTSYSOP.DOC, the author notes intermittent trouble with the door crashing seemingly randomly for no apparent reason even on DOS computers in 1990.

 Here are some ways to run YT reliably:

 It has been found that YT runs exceptionally well in DOSBox, able to withstand the scripted repetitive play styles typically expected from expert players without crashing.

 However, do not use DOSBox 0.74 (the latest official version as of this writing).
 Socket inheritance, the feature that makes running door games possible over telnet, is broken in the latest official DOSBox build.

 There are various versions of DOSBox with working socket inheritance:

 |Advantages||- Fast||- Lightweight||- Stable